 Also, by taking a 401k loan you are removing assets from your 401k.
 If your investments grow in value the outstanding loan balance will not experience that growth.
 As a result, you may not experience the same level of growth in your portfolio as compared to if you not taken a 401k loan and left all the money to grow in your 401k.

 What is the process to secure a small business loan using the Solo 401k?

 - Open a Solo 401k.

 - Rollover/Transfer your retirement accounts – You can rollover your 401k, 403b, 457 retirement plan from a previous employer.
 You can transfer a Rollover IRA, Traditional IRA, SEP IRA, Simple IRA and Keogh plan.

 - Submit Loan Request Form – Once the retirement assets have been transferred into your Solo 401k for 5 business days, you are immediately eligible for a loan.

 What are the administrative fees for a Solo 401k that has a 401k loan option?

 BCM works with several Solo 401k providers, however the Solo 401k we recommend most frequently to our clients costs $0 to setup, a $15 annual fee and a $75 fee if you request a 401k loan.
 Through this 401k there are over 40 mutual funds to choose from ranging from conservative bond mutual funds to aggressive stock mutual funds to accommodate investors based on their age, time horizon and personal risk tolerance.
-Complete the form below and we would be happy to provide you with information about this Solo 401k.
+Contact us and we would be happy to provide you with information about this Solo 401k.